[LUM#21] Fred, age 7: “Why are we cutting down trees in the forest?”

 Fred, age 7.
 Future X-wing pilot.

-" (mark for felling), indicating that this tree will be cut down.
-You have probably also seen stumps or large piles of logs on the side of the road.
+stumps or large piles of logs along the side of the road.
 But why are these trees being cut down?

-First, they can be cut down to obtain wood for manufacturing products:
+First, trees can be cut down to obtain wood for making products:

-furniture, pencils, spoons, toys, etc. To obtain large quantities of wood,
+furniture, pencils, spoons, toys… To obtain large quantities of wood,

-foresters plant trees far apart from each other and prune the branches
+foresters plant trees far apart from one another and prune the branches

 as they grow.
 This results in tall, straight trees